Ken-Shi/Balatro_HighCardMod/README.md

 ![Neo New Nambu](./assets/2x/j_neo_new_nambu.png)![Love and Peace](./assets/2x/j_love_and_peace.png)![Calories High](./assets/2x/j_calories_high.png)![Never No Dollars](./assets/2x/j_never_no_dollars.png)

+You can discover their amazing abilities in collection tab once you install the mod!
 More X-Playing Cards and X-hands are WIP!

 Feel Free to reach out in the modding chat of [Balatro official discord](https://discord.com/invite/balatro)!